tdyk9098/Immigration-Employment-Project/README.md

 # Immigration-Employment-Project

-An exploration into H-1B and Green Card PERM data.
+# Welcome to my Immigration Employment Project!

-Welcome to my Immigration Employment Project!
 Please read the Final Report (attached in the repository) if you are interested in my research, methodology, and findings.

 In this project I am exploring data compiled from the U.S. Department of Labor with two primary scopes: a longer term view over 2007-2021 and a more granular exploration over 2015-2021.